Why might a bank need a letter regarding your credit history?

 Good reasons for a default include illness, marriage breakdown, being overseas or a dispute with your utility provider.

 Bad reasons for a default include unwillingness to pay, loss of job, bad money management and spite.

 The credit officers working for the banks have heard every possible excuse for a bad credit history, so are unlikely to just approve your home loan without hard evidence to back up your story.

 If you were divorced then provide a letter from your solicitor and if you were overseas then provide a copy of your visa.

 With evidence and a good explanation, we can often get your loan approved with a mainstream lender.

 Do you need help with your home loan?

-If you need the services of a mortgage broker to help get your loan approved then why not talk to us at the Home Loan Experts?
-Please call us or enquire online to speak to one of our experienced staff.
+If you need the services of a mortgage broker to help get your loan approved then please call us on 1300 889 743 or complete our free assessment form to speak with one of our experienced credit specialists.